The cross-border tensions between Israel and Lebanon flared up after Hezbollah stepped up its attacks since the Hamas war

 Ali Karaki

 Karaki was a member of Hezbollah's Jihad Council and the commander of the organisation's southern front.
 He died along with Nasrallah in the IDF strike on Beirut.
 He had joined Hezbollah during the Lebanese Civil War.
 Karaki was sanctioned by the US in September 2019.
-Karaki was entrusted with the responsibility of military operations along the Israel border.
+Karaki was entrusted with the responsibility for military operations along the Israel border.

 Ibrahim Aquil